 Safes Parental Control App: A More Efficient Option

 Although Spectrum parental control options do have some advantages, their disadvantages seem to outweigh them.
 The good news is that it doesn’t mean you have to give in to the inconvenience of using Spectrum to put family controls on your WiFi.
 A far more efficient, logical choice would be the Safes parental control app.
 With Safes, you don’t have to worry about setting up parental controls on each device separately.
-It offers an all-inclusive way to secure your child’s access to the internet, whether it be home WiFi or cellular data; and you won’t have to deal with setting up parental controls on your router and as a result, limited access to the internet for yourself as well.
-Safes will make sure your child doesn’t access inappropriate and harmful content; all you have to do is set parental controls once, and your settings will be applied to all the devices you would like by simply installing Safes on them.
+It offers an all-inclusive way to secure your child’s access to the internet, whether it be home WiFi or cellular data.
+Plus, you won’t have to deal with setting up parental controls on your router.
+As a result, you’ll have unlimited access to the internet for yourself.
+Safes will make sure your child doesn’t access inappropriate types of content.
+All you have to do is set parental controls once, and the search result filters and other settings will be applied to all the devices you would like by simply installing Safes on them.
 It works on all devices operating on Windows, Mac, Android, and iOS.
-One of the quickest and easiest ways of implementing parental controls, Safes, will keep your mind at ease about your child’s safety on the internet.
+Safes, will keep your mind at ease about your child’s safety on the internet.

 If you’d like to know more about setting parental controls on your home WiFi, you can also check out how to put parental controls on the home internet.